 The Prime Minister has tested to destruction the possibility of getting the DUP and the right-wing ERG to get her deal through the House.
 She could, however, get it through if she agreed to check that it still is genuinely the will of the people.
 Instead of listening to the 14 men in fast cars who came to Chequers, will she listen to the 1 million people who walked past her door?
 Considering that she spoke earlier about “female multi-tasking”, will she agree to meet a delegation of 14 women parliamentarians from across the House, so that we can really get things done?

 As I have indicated to others—and as she knows, because we have previously sat down and discussed these matters—I am always happy to reach out and talk to Members across the House.
-I have a different opinion from her on a second referendum, because I believe we should deliver on the first.
+I have a different opinion from the hon.
+Lady on a second referendum, because I believe we should deliver on the first.

 In 2002, the then newly elected chairperson of the Conservative party said:

 “Twice we went to the country unchanged, unrepentant, just plain unattractive.
 And twice we got slaughtered.”